Clumber Church of 1867Established in 1825Clumber School of 1905Established in 1837

 Upgrading of Facilities and Repair and Replacement of Damaged and Stolen Articles Recommences!

-The Clumber Church Committee put all our projects on hold after the heartbreaking burglary in February 2019.
-Now that the burglary claim is being finalised in June 2019 and we know the amount we will receive, we have recommenced our projects.
-The first to be completed was the new ablution facility with toilet "furniture" like towel rail, mirror etc. We have also purchased a water tank which has been connected to the wash basin and toilet cisterns.
+The Clumber Church Committee put all the projects we had in the pipeline on hold after the heartbreaking burglary in February 2019.
+The burglary claim was finalized in June and so we recommenced our projects.
+The first to be completed was the new ablution facility with toilet "furniture" like towel rail, mirror etc. We also purchased a water tank and piping which connected up to the wash basin and toilet cisterns.
 This unit is now complete with doors hung and a total repaint both inside and out.

 The Picture Shelf Erected in the Vestry